Republican accuses Ilhan Omar of being ‘affiliated’ with ‘terrorist organisations’

 The office would then record Islamophobic incidents, including attacks and threats against Muslims and places of worship, schools and other centres.

-“American taxpayers shouldn’t be forced to pay terrorist organisations – organisations that the maker of the bill is affiliated with,” said Rep Perry.
+“American taxpayers shouldn’t be forced to pay terrorist organisations – organisations that the maker of the bill is affiliated with,” Rep Perry said.

 The House chair ruled that his comments should be taken down and his accusations of antisemitism constitute inappropriate discrimination against a House member.